 Identify your own values and start living by them.
 Start setting standards for yourself, what you will and will not accept from yourself.
 Also, standards of behaviour you’ll accept from those around you.
-Start creating boundaries for yourself and those around you based on your values and your beliefs strong boundaries around the narcissist.
+Start creating boundaries for yourself and those around you based on your values and your beliefs, strong boundaries around the narcissist.
 Stand up to them for what you believe in what you want.
 Do not listen to them.
-When you know you’re doing the right thing for you, it doesn’t matter what others think.
+When you know you’re doing the right thing for yourself, it doesn’t matter what others think.
 Now it’s about you.
 Give yourself the protection of your own values with standards and boundaries.
 Once you grow these, you’ll get more courage within yourself to do more.
 Slowly start speaking up for yourself and your own beliefs.
-Again baby steps all the way once you achieve the little things the big thing will become so much easier.
+Again baby steps all the way.
+Once you achieve the little things, the big thing will become so much easier.

 Read and learn everything you can about the narcissist.
 How to help yourself recover, you’ve got to put the work in.
 Still, you can achieve recovery, take information that helps you, that resonates with you, leave the information that doesn’t sit with you, as we are individuals, and everyone’s recovery is different.

 With a narcissist, no contact is best to help rebuild yourself.
 If you have children with them and they see the children, limited communication and grey rock.

 Yes, I know this is hard after being in this kind of a relationship with a narcissist that’s destroyed it all.
 Remember you had these before.
 You changed them for the narcissist.
 You can change them back for yourself.
 You are not alone.
 Others before you have done and you can do it too.

 Click on the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.